JannieI/canvas-workstation-V3/src/app/roadmap.md

    1 user vs many, access rights, etc.  Does it only make a copy, and leave the original one so that one can go back and check, methinks yes.
 6. Utility to check DIFF between local and standalone versions.
+7. Tree view of Dashboard, with all its Datasets and Widgets per Dataset
+8. Startup utility: can read Excel / Powerpoint (data and graphs) and create a best estimation in Canvas.
+It must be past of a data cleanup service, which can also estimate the quality (ie missing values, etc).
+This is linked to the centra metadata - for a corporate cleanup / clarifying the data.
+9. Add data management module, where management ~ EDAL can take place.
+Can view who uses what, who changed what, data quality issues, store and manage SQL / Queries, metadata, data take-on for new project including converting Excel files, any data-roles that might be needed

 ## Later